 Summing Up

 From the above guide, it is clear that a solar cell is made of silicon in different shapes, sizes, and textures.
 This helps produce energy and provide electricity to your house.
-However, the production process of a solar panel is not as clean as the energy produced from it.
+However, the production process of a solar panel is not as clean as its energy.

 Solar panels consist of several toxic components which are harmful to the environment.
-That being said, the operating solar panel system releases no harmful toxins in the environment.
-Moreover, solar producers are continually searching for more refined and environment-friendly components to manufacture solar panels.
+That said, the operating solar panel system releases no harmful environmental toxins.
+Moreover, solar producers continually search for more refined and environment-friendly components to manufacture solar panels.